Awareness: Mental Health Facts

 - 15% of the world’s population (1.1 billion people) had a mental illness in 2016.

-- 20% of Australians are experiencing a current and chronic mental health or behavioural condition.
+- 20% of Australians were experiencing a current and chronic mental health or behavioural condition prior to Covid-19.
+The figures are expected to rise significantly.

 - In Australia, mental illness is the leading cause of non-fatal disease burden, and the third leading cause of total disease burden.

-- The direct cost of mental illness in Australia is at least $28.6 billion annually.
+- The direct cost of mental illness in Australia is at least $60 billion annually with indirect costs amounting to $180 billion annually, prior to the Covid-19 pandemic.

 - Well-designed clinical trials with psychedelic-assisted psychotherapy have produced impressive results, demonstrating their potential to be a game-changer for mental health treatment.